MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 ### PowerShell Queries to extract data needed to build custom reports in Azure Data Explorer

-The following queries extract Entra data from MS Graph using PowerShell and export the data to JSON files which will be imported into Azure Data Explorer in Step 3.
+The following queries extract Entra data from MS Graph using PowerShell and export the data to JSON files which will be imported into Azure Data Explorer in the subsequent section 3.
 There may be multiple scenarios for generating reports with this type of data:

  - An auditor would like to see a report that lists the group members for 10 groups, organized by the members’ department.
  - An auditor would like to see a report of all users who had access to an application between two dates.